-The following operators can be used in aggregate SQL Queries.
+The following operators can be used in aggregate queries.

 Given an expression, return

 true if the expression is

 select any(@Level = 'Error') from stream